VIVIANKERUBO/MixUp/README.md

 # Running the code on PC

-You should first consider changing the following line.
+You should first consider changing the following [line] #(https://github.com/VIVIANKERUBO/MixUp/blob/main/main.py#L18).
 This is the root file of everything (data and results) let's call it root_dir.

 After that you should create a folder called archives inside your root_dir, which should contain the folder UCR_TS_Archive_2015.
 The latter will contain a folder for each dataset called dataset_name, which can be downloaded from this website.